Top Safety Concerns

 - Provide supervision.

-Never lock the person with dementia in at home alone or leave him or her in a car without supervision.
+Do not leave someone with dementia unsupervised in new or changed surroundings.
+Never lock a person in at home or leave him or her in a car alone.

 - Keep car keys out of sight.